How to select a new ERP system? Any tips?

 Here’s are the tips and evaluation template for you to select, compare and evaluate ERP vendors so you can find the perfect fit.

 Evaluate and Establish ERP Requirements

 An ERP manages all core business functions in a single system.
 It boosts cross-department collaboration.
 Given ERP’s broad company-wide impact, an internal team of stakeholders from various departments of the business should have a voice in shaping a checklist of ERP requirements before any system or vendor is considered.
-This evaluation team typically includes senior management, project managers and department heads from accounting, sales, procurement, marketing, and other relevant departments like logistics and human resources, along with IT.
-Team members’ first job is to meet with their own teams to assess their respective goals and individual wish-lists.

 Determine Budget and Timeline